 These forward-looking statements are based on current expectations and assumptions that are subject to risks and uncertainties, which could cause our actual results to differ materially from those reflected in the forward-looking statements.
 These statements are within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
 These statements appear throughout this Quarterly Report and are statements regarding our intent, belief, or current expectations, primarily based on our current assumptions, expectations and projections about future events and trends that may affect our business, financial conditions, operating results, cash flows or prospects, as well as related industry developments.
-You should not place undue reliance on these forward-looking statements, which apply only as of the date of this Quarterly Report.
-Our actual results could differ materially from those anticipated in these forward-looking statements for many reasons, including the risks faced by us and described in Part II, Item 1A, "Risk Factors," and in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part I, Item 2 of this Quarterly Report.
+You should not place undue reliance on these forward-looking statements for many reasons, including the risks faced by us and described in Part II, Item 1A, "Risk Factors," and in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part I, Item 2 of this Quarterly Report.
 We undertake no obligation to update any forward-looking statements for any reason, or to conform these statements to actual results or to changes in our expectations, except as required by law.